somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 the results of various applications of logistic modelling [@batistaEstimationStateCorona2020;@wuGeneralizedLogisticGrowth2020] which have largely resulted in erroneous identification of the epidemic's progress and its future projection, hence leading policymakers astray [@matthewWhyModelingSpread2020].

 Notably, two recurring limitations of the logistic definitions in the literature and other software packages exist.
-A trend that has continued since the first logistic-sigmoid function introduction [@bacaerVerhulstLogisticEquation2011].
+These two limitations are trends that have persisted since the first logistic-sigmoid function introduction [@bacaerVerhulstLogisticEquation2011].

 First is that, the co-domain of logistic function is assumed to be infinite.
 This assumption violates the natural principle of finite growth.
 Second is that, during optimization, estimation of the logistic hyper-parameters  for the individual logistic-sigmoids that make the multiple logistic-sigmoid sum is computed separately, instead of as a unified function.
 The effect of this, is that, as the number of logistic-sigmoids